Dr. Jerrilyn D. Dixson, LPC-S, RPT-S, BC-TMH

-Dr. Jerrilyn Dixson, LPC, NCC is a licensed professional counselor and national certified counselor.
-She holds a Bachelor’s of Arts degree in Psycholoygy from Dillard University, New Orleans, LA, a Master of Science Degree in Clinical Counseling from Loyola University, New Orleans, LA and a Doctorate of Professional Counseling degree from Mississippi College, Clinton, MS. In addition, she has a specialization in career counseling, play therapy, and school counseling.
+Dr. Jerrilyn Dixson, LPC-S, BC-TMH is a licensed professional counselor and national certified counselor.
+She holds a Bachelor’s of Arts degree in Psychology from Dillard University, New Orleans, LA, a Master of Science Degree in Clinical Counseling from Loyola University, New Orleans, LA and a Doctorate of Professional Counseling degree from Mississippi College, Clinton, MS. In addition, she has a specialization in career counseling, play therapy, and school counseling.

 In addition to her professional work, she has gained experience in community based and collegiate program development, grant writing, and program evaluation.
 She is the founder and developer of the Junior Ivy League College Readiness program established through her beloved chapter’s sorority, where she is a member of the Beta Delta Omega chapter of Alpha Kappa Alpha Sorority, Inc. She is a member of the American Counseling Association and the Alpha Phi Chapter of Chi Sigma Iota Counseling Academic and Professional Honor Society International.
 She is also the Owner of Progressive Movement Counseling and Consulting, LLC and Co-owner of Progressing Forward Online Counseling and Consulting Services, LLC.
 All that she does is done because she chooses to live a purpose driven life, which she also desires of her clients.

-Kimbrelia Stokes is a counselor intern, who holds a Bachelor’s of Arts degree in Psychology from the University of Southern Mississippi, Hattiesburg, MS & a Master of Science degree in Marriage and Family Counseling from Mississippi College, Clinton, MS.
+Kimbrelia Stokes is provisionally licensed professional Counselor who holds a Bachelor’s of Arts degree in Psychology from the University of Southern Mississippi, Hattiesburg, MS & a Master of Science degree in Marriage and Family Counseling from Mississippi College, Clinton, MS.

 Ms. Stokes experienced first hand the changing power and benefits of counseling, when she was required to seek therapy as part of her coursework during her sophomore year of college.
 It was then that she knew that this was a field that she wanted to be a part of.
 Ms. Stokes has gained experience working with individuals dealing with relationship issues, depression, anxiety, self esteem, and anger to name a few while working as a counselor intern at Fondren Institute & Progressive Movement Counseling, LLC.
 In addition to her professional work, she is a member of the Mu Chi Omega Chapter of Chi Sigma Iota honor society.